Photo Tours And Workshops: 2018 Guilin, China Tour With Rick Sammon And Ken Koskela

 TRANSPORTATION AND LOGISTICS

-Making your air arrangements - The group will meet for a welcome dinner at 6:00 PM at the lobby of Yangshuo Mountain Retreat on May 23rd.
+Making your air arrangements - IMPORTANT - hold off booking your air travel until we have a minimum group size together and can confirm the trip is moving forward as planned.
+Last year's tour sold out with a waiting list, so we do not anticipate this will be an issue.
+The group will meet for a welcome dinner at 6:00 PM at the lobby of Yangshuo Mountain Retreat on May 14th.
 You fly into Guilin (airport code KWL), which is an easy 2 1/2 hour flight from either Beijing or Shanghai, or a 90-minute flight from Hong Kong.
 These are the usual connection cities for Guilin.
 If you are departing from North America, you will need to depart 2 days prior to the workshop starting date because of the time change.
 A driver will meet you at the Guilin airport (watch for a sign with your name on it when you exit through customs/immigration) and take you to the Yangshuo Mountain Retreat by car.

 You might want to consider doing a few days on your own in Beijing, Shanghai or Hong Kong on the way there or back.
 All are great locations.
 Beijing has the Great Wall, Summer Palace and Forbidden City.
 However, If you do, you will have to make your own hotel and logistics arrangements, which will be at your own expense.